awsdocs/aws-deep-learning-amis/doc_source/tutorial-mxboard.md

    1. Choose **Add Rule**\.

-   1. In the new row, type the followings:
+   1. In the new row, type the following:

       **Type** : Custom **TCP Rule**